vicalloy/outline-docker-compose/README.md

 ## Features:

-1. A simple make and bash script to help you generate all the conf required
+1. A simple make and bash script to help you generate all the conf required.
-1. A docker-compose to run your service
+1. A docker-compose to run your service.
-1. Use [MinIO](https://github.com/minio/minio) instead of AWS S3, so that everything is really self-hosted
+1. Use [MinIO](https://github.com/minio/minio) instead of AWS S3, so that everything is really self-hosted.
-1. A [OIDC server](https://github.com/vicalloy/oidc-server) to manage user, no need to login via slack or google
+1. A [OIDC server](https://github.com/vicalloy/oidc-server) to manage users, no need to login via Slack or Google.

 ## How to use

-1. Initializing the system
+1. Initializing the system.
     ```
     git clone https://github.com/vicalloy/outline-docker-compose.git
     cd outline-docker-compose
     cp scripts/config.sh.sample scripts/config.sh
     # update config file: vim scripts/config.sh
-    make install  # create docker-compose config file and start it.
+    make install  # Create a docker-compose config file and start it.
 Initializing the oidc-server(add oidc client for outline and create a superuser).
     ```
-1. Open `http://127.0.0.1:8888` and login to outline
+1. Open `http://127.0.0.1:8888` and login to outline.
-1. Open `http://127.0.0.1:8888/uc/admin/auth/user/` to add new user
+1. Open `http://127.0.0.1:8888/uc/admin/auth/user/` to add new users.

 ## scripts/config.sh